-Students in the Dual-Degree Bachelor’s/Master’s in Interactive Media and Communications (4+1) program complete up to 6 credits of graduate courses during their senior year, which also fulfills undergraduate electives.
-Students must work with their undergraduate adviser to ensure that the courses fit into their degree programs.
+Students in the Dual-Degree Bachelor’s/Master’s in Interactive Media and Communications (4+1) program complete up to six credits of graduate courses during their senior year, which also fulfills undergraduate electives.
+Students must work with their undergraduate advisers to ensure that the courses fit into their degree programs.

-The program has 9 credits of required courses and 21 credits of electives.
+The program has nine credits of required courses and 21 credits of electives.
 A flexible elective structure allows students to customize the degree to coincide with career goals.
-Students have the opportunity to enroll in an optional 3-credit internship as part of the program.
+Students have the opportunity to enroll in an optional three-credit internship as part of the program.

-Students create a master’s blog, to keep a unique record of their research, perspectives and work through the program.
+Students create a master’s blog to keep a unique record of their research, perspectives and work throughout the program.

 A required master’s capstone experience is included in the 30 credits.
-For the capstone, the students create a professional quality web portfolio, selected the best work from their courses and experiences.
+For the capstone, the students create a professional-quality web portfolio, selecting the best work from their courses and experiences.